c0dycode/Borderlands-Hex-Multitool/Readme.md

 - Added checks for all Patches, so unchanged values are not being patched again
 - Added a MessageBox after applying the patch(es) - since you guys love that so much :P
 - Added this Readme

+Credits:
+- TechnoJackers	: Sanity Check Patterns
+- Shadowevil1996: Patterns that are needed to patch the console commands and a key-location that made the Levelpatching possible